 - Join and get involved in engineering societies.

 What Mathematics course do I take?

 Before taking a chemistry course on the Texas Tech campus, students must take the Chemistry Placement Exam or bring chemistry credit from another institution.
-CHEM 1307/1107 - Principles of Chemistry I/Principles of Chemistry Lab are the first required chemistry courses in the Civil and Environmental Engineering degree plans and students may enroll in this course with a 50% or better on the Chemistry Placement Exam.
+CHEM 1307/1107 - Principles of Chemistry I/Principles of Chemistry Lab are the first required chemistry courses in the civil and environmental engineering degree plans and students may enroll in this course with a 50% or better on the Chemistry Placement Exam.
 Otherwise, students must enroll in CHEM 1301 - Introductory Chemistry CHEM 1301.
-The Chemistry Placement Exam may be found on the Chemistry and Biochemistry Department website at www.depts.ttu.edu/chemistry.
-On the left side of the screen in red go to Undergraduate Students, then Departmental Links, then Placement Exam.
+The Chemistry Placement Exam may be found on the Department of Chemistry and Biochemistry website at www.depts.ttu.edu/chemistry.
 There is a practice exam that students are encouraged to take.
 Students should also review high school level chemistry concepts and skills prior to sitting for the Chemistry Placement Exam.

 How many credits should I sign up for?